Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 Now I will go into what I do to provision and update my servers.

 ## Get NixOS on a server
 It isn't really easy to get a NixOS server running, but there are ways to do it.
 The most common way and also what I use is [nixos-anywhere](https://github.com/nix-community/nixos-anywhere).
-This is also a bit confusing in the beginning but just refer to [Quickstart guide](https://github.com/nix-community/nixos-anywhere/blob/main/docs/quickstart.md) and it should work.
+This is also a bit confusing in the beginning but just refer to the [Quickstart guide](https://github.com/nix-community/nixos-anywhere/blob/main/docs/quickstart.md) and it should work.

 Parts that I found confusing were:
 - disko-config: Just use the [example lvm config](https://github.com/nix-community/nixos-anywhere-examples/blob/main/disk-config.nix) they provide.
 This should be good enough for most setups.